SynthStrip: Skull-Stripping for Any Brain Image: Method

 To generate a gray-scale image~$x$ from a whole-head anatomical segmentation~$s$, we first create spatial variability to subject the network to a landscape of possible head positions and anatomical irregularities.
 This is accomplished by manipulating~$s$ with a spatial transformation~$t$, composed of an affine transform (with random translation, scaling, and rotation) and a nonlinear deformation.
 The deformation is generated by sampling random 3D displacement vectors from a normal distribution, with random scale, at an arbitrarily low image resolution.
 This random displacement field is vector-integrated, using five~\textit{scaling and squaring} steps to encourage a diffeomorphic warp~\citep{arsigny2006log,dalca2019varreg}, and tri-linearly resampled to match the resolution of~$s$.
 After applying the randomized transform, the resulting segmentation~$s_t$ serves as the basis for deriving the image~$x$ and target brain mask~$\hat{y}$, which is obtained by merging the labels of~$s_t$ into brain and non-brain classes.

 To compute~$x$, we consider a Bayesian model of MR contrast, which assumes that the voxel intensity of each tissue type in the image can be represented by a single Gaussian distribution.
 Reversing this generalization, we assign a random distribution of tissue intensity to every anatomical label in~$s_t$ and use this artificial mixture model to attain an image with arbitrary contrast by replacing each label voxel in~$s_t$ with a random value drawn from its corresponding intensity distribution.
 Following the synthesis, we aim to simulate various artifacts and geometric properties that might exist across modality and acquisition type.
-First, we corrupt the image with a spatially-varying intensity bias field, generated by resizing a low-resolution image sampled from a normal distribution with zero mean.
+First, we corrupt the image with a spatially varying intensity bias field, generated by resizing a low-resolution image sampled from a normal distribution with zero mean.
 The corrupted image is computed by an element-wise multiplication with the voxel-wise exponential of the bias field.
-Second, we perform gamma augmentation by globally exponentiating all voxel values with a single normally sampled parameter.
+Second, we perform gamma augmentation by globally exponentiating all voxels with a single value~$\exp(\gamma)$, where~$\gamma$ is a normally sampled parameter.
 Lastly, to account for scans with a partial field of view (FOV) and varied resolution, we randomly crop the image content and down-sample along an indiscriminate set of axes.
+Before down-sampling by an arbitrary factor~$r$, we simulate partial-volume effects by blurring the image using a Gaussian kernel with standard deviation~$\sigma = r / 4$.
+The image cropping and down-sampling components are applied with a 50\% probability rate during synthesis.